 We understand that it's tempting to cut corners sometimes and that you want to grow your list as fast and easily as possible.
 You may ask, am I really going to see better results using double opt-in?
 Yes!
-You may build your list faster using single opt-in, but you'll pay the price in a near equal number increase in bounced emails and unsubscribes because of bad sign ups and spam bots.
+You may build your list faster using single opt-in, but you'll pay the price in a near equal number increase in bounced emails and unsubscribes because of bad sign-ups and spambots.
 Here is why you should be making sure your list is comprised of double opt-in email subscribers.

 Statistics show that confirmed lists really do mean that your contacts are more interested in your mail and you will see more unique opens.
-Furthermore, because your subscribers are expecting your mail they are more likely to click through links.
+Furthermore, because your subscribers are expecting your mail they are more likely to click on links.

-2. You'll Have Fewer Unsubscribes and Bounces
+2. Fewer unsubscribes and bounces

-Arguments for single opt-in always include a mention about growing your list faster - that may be true, but there are at least two problems that you'll encounter.
-One is that single opt-in lists mean sign ups can more easily be bogus email addresses or even spam bots which mean more bounces for you.
+Arguments for single opt-in always include a mention of growing your list faster - that may be true, but there are at least two problems that you'll encounter.
+One is that single opt-in lists mean sign-ups can more easily be bogus email addresses or even spam bots which mean more bounces for you.
 Secondly, single opt-in lists have higher rates of unsubscribing.
 So, the opposite being of course that your double opt-in list may take more time to grow, but you'll have fewer bounces and fewer unsubscribes.

-As you know, one of the fastest ways to get booted from your ESP is to send to too many invalid addresses or receive too many complaints from people receiving your unsolicited mail.
+As you know, one of the fastest ways to get booted from your ESP is to send too many invalid addresses or receive too many complaints from people receiving your unsolicited mail.
 Save yourself the trouble and use confirmed addresses.
 If you're not using confirmed addresses now, you can change that by sending a Confirmation of Consent campaign using your Elastic Email dashboard and make sure your list is quality.
 Really, all you've got to do is make a simple template that asks your contacts whether they still want your mail.